SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 ## move
 #### Description:
-Moves all input files to a given folder.
+Move: moves all input files to a given folder.

 #### Usage:
 move `[OPTIONS] [destination-folder]`